OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 #### Gap Correction: notesCheckVerifier.sh

-The `notesCheckVerifier.sh` script is responsible for correcting data gaps that accumulate over time.
+The `notesCheckVerifier.sh` script is responsible for correcting data gaps and problems that accumulate over time from API calls.
 It works in conjunction with `processCheckPlanetNotes.sh`:

+**Main purposes:**
+1. **Correct problems from API calls**: Inserts missing notes/comments that were not captured by the API ingestion process
+2. **Identify hidden notes**: Marks notes as hidden that exist in the system but not in Planet (these can only be detected by comparing with Planet dump)
+3. **Data integrity**: Ensures the database matches the authoritative Planet dump

 **How it works:**